 The effective on-site symmetry of 2D blocks labeled by $\sigma_j$ ($j=1,2,3$) is $\mathbb{Z}_2$ by reflection generator $\bs{M}_1^k$ ($k=1,...,6$) acting internally.
 For spinless fermions, there are two possible root phases: \begin{enumerate}[1.] \item 2D $(p+ip)$-SC; \item 2D fermionic Levin-Gu state \cite{Gu-Levin} with $\nu\in\mathbb{Z}_8$ index. \end{enumerate}

 Firstly we consider the 2D $(p+ip)$-SC decorations on 2D blocks $\sigma_j$ with quantum number $n_j\in\mathbb{Z}$ ($j=1,2,3$), and their edge modes are illustrated in Fig. \ref{Td chirality}.
 As a consequence, the chiral central charges with decorated 2D $(p+ip)$-SCs on $\tau_k$ ($k=1,2,3$) are $3(n_1-n_3)/2$, $-3(n_2-n_3)/2$ and $-n_1+n_2$, respectively.
-In order to get a fully-gapped bulk, a necessary condition is that all these three quantities characterizing two times of chiral central charge of 1D blocks $\tau_{1,2,3}$ vanish:
+To get a fully-gapped bulk, a necessary condition is that all these three quantities characterizing two times of chiral central charge of 1D blocks $\tau_{1,2,3}$ vanish:

 The solutions to these equations should satisfy $n_1=n_2=n_3=n$.
-Therefore, a necessary condition of obstruction-free block-states from 2D $(p+ip)$-SC decoration on 2D blocks gives a $\mathbb{Z}$-index $n$, characterizing the number of decorated 2D $(p+ip)$-SCs on each 2D block $\sigma_j$ ($j=1,2,3$).
-Similar to Sec. \ref{Th2D}, the case of monolayer is obstructed, and the case of bilayer is trivialized.
+Therefore, a necessary condition of obstruction-free block states from 2D $(p+ip)$-SC decoration on 2D blocks gives a $\mathbb{Z}$-index $n$, characterizing the number of decorated 2D $(p+ip)$-SCs on each 2D block $\sigma_j$ ($j=1,2,3$).
+Similar to Sec. \ref{Th2D}, the case of the monolayer is obstructed, and the case of the bilayer is trivialized.

-Subsequently we consider the 2D fermionic Levin-Gu state decorations on $\sigma_{1,2,3}$ with quantum number $\nu_{1,2,3}\in\mathbb{Z}_8$, their edge modes are similar to Fig. \ref{Td chirality} with a subtle difference: for 2D $(p+ip)$-SC, the arrows characterize the direction of chiral edge states; for 2D fermionic Levin-Gu state, the arrows characterize the direction of current of $\mathbb{Z}_2$ charge.
+Subsequently, we consider the 2D fermionic Levin-Gu state decorations on $\sigma_{1,2,3}$ with quantum number $\nu_{1,2,3}\in\mathbb{Z}_8$, their edge modes are similar to Fig. \ref{Td chirality} with a subtle difference: for 2D $(p+ip)$-SC, the arrows characterize the direction of chiral edge states; for 2D fermionic Levin-Gu state, the arrows characterize the direction of the current of $\mathbb{Z}_2$ charge.
 Therefore, the numbers of edge modes leaved by 2D fermionic Levin-Gu states on $\tau_{1,2,3}$ are $3\nu_1-3\nu_3$, $-3\nu_2+3\nu_3$ and $-2\nu_1+2\nu_2$, respectively.
-In order to get a fully-gapped bulk, a necessary condition is that all these three quantities are integer multiples of 8:
+To get a fully-gapped bulk, a necessary condition is that all these three quantities are integer multiples of 8: